stoplightio/studio/docs/Documentation/07-publish-via-ci.md

 # Publish via Continuous Integration

-The "Publish" button in Studio Web is a quick and convenient way to publish changes (e.g.: updating documentation), but if you are working with a whole team of people, it can become a bit of a bother.
+The "Publish" button in Studio is a quick and convenient way to publish changes (e.g.: updating documentation), but if you are working with a whole team of people, it can become a bit of a bother.
 Maybe they commit some changes to master and forget to publish them after their pull request is merged.

 To handle this, we have a handy CLI package which can automate publishing changes happening via Git.